 Average relative citations of different access types of a random sample of WoS articles and reviews with a DOI published between 2009 and 2015.
 DOI: 10.7717/peerj.4375/fig-5

 Why access is not part of the publishing cycle?

 Failing to recognize that researchers need to be able to find and access academic content to produce papers as part of the publishing cycle, makes it clear that this is not an immediate priority for the publishing community.

 Discoverability and accessibility traditionally are a library domain of expertise but in a digital world, libraries can not moderate the user experience in the same way as they can with the physical library space.
-Libraries pay the subscription bill and they are heavily dependant on the publishers to recognize and deliver to the researchers and learners needs.
+Libraries pay the subscription bill and they are heavily dependent on the publishers to recognize and deliver to the researchers and learners needs.

 The different measures of success along the publishing cycle are symptomatic of the different priorities for the stakeholders involved.
 Is the number of papers, or the number of citations or the number of views and downloads that matters?